Hello Everyone,

 Dear Priyanshi,

 Rather than treading on the boggy terrain, I have two suggestions.
-First, rather than paying the "retention bonus", you may pay him a "stay bonus".
-If the employee serves for 'X' number of years and also delivers a desired level of performance, then commit to the payment of a certain amount.
+First, instead of paying the "retention bonus," you may pay him a "stay bonus."
+If the employee serves for 'X' number of years and also delivers a desired level of performance, commit to the payment of a certain amount.
 He becomes eligible to get this stay bonus provided he does not quit the company.

 The second option is to increase the employee's monthly salary.
-Nevertheless, neither there will be a commitment to serve nor there will be a recovery.
+Nevertheless, there will be no commitment to serve, nor will there be a recovery.

 Thanks,